-Seven respondents of the survey have indicated education as a beneficial step to reduce violence (annex 2, table 3).
-According to one respondents provided an example in which one focuses specifically on the family background of the young person with the help of a trained social worker, who investigates the juvenile's family background, the schooling background, etc. An holistic report will then be presented in court as part of the motions before sentencing.
+Seven respondents of the survey have mentioned education as an important step to reduce violence (annex II, table 3).
+One respondent indicated that one focuses specifically on the family background of the young person with the help of a trained social worker, who investigates the juvenile's family background, the schooling background, etc. An holistic report will then be presented in court as part of the motions before sentencing.
 Such a report can also be used in later proceedings or upon arrival in an institution.
+It can be assumed that many court systems of Council of Europe Member States collect background information regarding juvenile offenders.
+It is questionable; however, to what extent this kind of information is always shared with institutions.
+At the same time, in the earliest stages of the criminal proceedings such information is often not yet available.